-As the first MSc Applied Positive Psychology course at Bucks New University, High Wycombe came to a close, one of the cohort suggested creating a new website.
+As the first MSc Applied Positive Psychology course at Bucks New University, High Wycombe came to a close, one of the cohort, Lesley Lyle suggested creating a new website.
 It would be called ‘The Positive Psychology People’ and she hoped it would help to keep the group together and provide resources and information for future students at the university.

 The idea was readily accepted and the rest has evolved since.
 By word of mouth and social media, the concept of ‘The Positive Psychology People’ spread quite literally, around the world.
 An overwhelming number of people offered their support, help and encouragement.
 Thanks to the energy, enthusiasm, optimism and hope of the core team members, the website was launched on March 20th 2015, International Happiness Day.

-It was never intended to be a finished website, but rather a framework for ‘magic to happen’.
-Positive psychology is full of interesting concepts, research and theories but this website will highlight what positive psychology looks like in action, through application.
+Positive psychology is full of interesting concepts, research and theories but this website will highlight what positive psychology looks like in action, through application and in a language that is easily understood by the general public (not just academics).
 Anyone can become one of The Positive Psychology People, no previous experience is necessary and we recognise that many people demonstrate the tenets of positive psychology in their personal and business life without ever having heard of this discipline.
 Some people naturally adopt the habits of happiness and others can learn.
 It’s never too late or too early to make a positive change and The Positive Psychology People can show you how.

 We hope that this website will bring together people from different ages, genders, nationalities and cultures with a common aim – to make a positive difference in the world through the application of positive psychology.